 Regardless of what happens in your criminal hearing, PennDOT is capable of suspending your driving privileges.
 Consequently, you should be prepared to fight both the criminal and administrative charges with the assistance of a criminal/traffic lawyer.
 The Law Offices of Greg Prosmushkin, P.C. can aggressively represent you at both levels, and do everything possible to preserve your driver’s license.

 PennDOT is first made aware of your DUI when notified by the arresting officer shortly after your arrest.
 PennDOT will then send a License Suspension notice in the mail, regardless of the status of your criminal charges.
 You do have the right, however, to contest this suspension.
 Just as you have a right to defend yourself in a court of law, you also retain such a right here, so long as you notify PennDOT of such within 30 days of the arrest that you intend to do so.
 If you allow that time to pass, PennDOT will automatically suspend your license for a period of 12 months.

-For you to overcome both this relatively low standard of evidence as well as the naturally inequity within the system, you will require the assistance of a traffic lawyer who is eager to fight on your behalf.
+For you to overcome both this relatively low standard of evidence, as well as the naturally inequity within the system, you will require the assistance of a traffic attorney who is eager to fight on your behalf.

 Why Do I Need a Lawyer?

-The Traffic Attorneys with the Law Offices of Greg Prosmushkin, P.C. will do everything possible to sway the PennDOT hearing officer to your side by challenging the officer's assertions of probable cause, whenever possible.
+The Traffic Attorneys with The Law Offices of Greg Prosmushkin, P.C. will do everything possible to sway the PennDOT hearing officer to your side by challenging the officer’s assertions of probable cause whenever possible.
 You only have a limited time to contest the suspension of your license.
-Don't wait.
-Call us today to schedule a free consultation so that we can discuss the process by which we will fight for you and your license.
+Don’t wait.
+Call us today to schedule a free consultation, so we can discuss the process by which we will fight for you and your license.